Table of Contents[Show]

 Ethereum and Binance Smart Chain are currently the most popular blockchains for DeFi.
-Some of the financial services that you can access on DeFi applications are lending, borrowing, trading, hedging and investing.
+Some of the financial services that traders can access on DeFi applications are lending, borrowing, staking, trading, hedging and investing.

 Normally, we interact with financial institutions when we need to deal with financial matters such as processing payments, making investments, or securing a loan.
 In DeFi, however, smart contracts replace these institutions, and cryptocurrencies act as the payment rail.

 Smart contracts are self-executing and contain predetermined conditions.
 No one can change a smart contract once it’s live.
 For example, if a developer has designed a smart contract to send a specified amount of funds from one party to another on a certain day, that is exactly what it will do as long as the funds are available for transfer.

 Smart contracts running on open blockchains, like Ethereum, are accessible to anyone.
 That means that anyone can scrutinise and audit a smart contract.
 Reading code is nevertheless a more technical task, and the public has to trust those with the skill to do the inspections.

 That said, using DeFi applications is as easy as visiting a website and connecting the required cryptocurrency wallet.
 For instance, to use Uniswap, users simply have to open the Uniswap website on a browser and connect the Ethereum wallet (containing some ETH).